Bulk loading data to Azure SQL

 bulk insert data to azure SQL

-• Run SQL Server Import and Export Wizard from the start menu or from SQL Server management studio.
+• Run SQL Server Import and Export Wizard from the start menu or SQL Server management studio.

 • Click on Browse and select your CSV file.
 Click on Next.